 Every day we read financial articles about sandwich generation where being part of it alone is a sacrifice.
 But what if your dad doesn’t only rely on you financially, but also psychologically and mentally?
 You have a very slim chance to be fully independent because you don’t have enough time to work on yourself.
 What’s worse, a dependent dad tends to be overly demanding.

 16. He is Powerless

 Being mean is often associated with anger.
 And do you know that your dad’s anger is a sign of powerlessness?
-It’s common to happen when things don’t go by his principles.
+It’s common for this to happen when things don’t go by his principles.
 For instance, a dad who holds a traditional principle of the roles of mothers and fathers wants to be the breadwinner.
-Thus, when your mom makes more than him, it will belittle him and lead him to feel a sense of powerlessness.
+Thus, when your mom makes more than he does, it will belittle him and lead him to feel a sense of powerlessness.

 17. Mr. Always Right